arjbhat/ImageProcessing/README.md

     - (class) ImageProcessingControllerImplPro: This class controls the model from inputs taken from a readable and handles commands line by line.
 It has the blur, sharpen, sepia, and greyscale commands that the previous controller did not have.
+    - (class) ImageProcessingControllerImplProMax: This class controls the model from inputs taken from a readable or passed from the GUI.
+It additionally has the downscale and size commands as well as mask versions of all previous image manipulation commands.

 ### Design Changes Assignment 4 to 5